Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

 #### **Emergency**

-The user experiences a fire emergency and needs to go trought the emergency motions.
+The user experiences a fire emergency and needs to go through the emergency motions.

 <br>